madfish-solutions/templewallet-mobile/android/fastlane/README.md

 fastlane android test
 ```
 Runs all the tests
-### android beta
+### android alpha
 ```
-fastlane android beta
+fastlane android alpha
 ```
-Submit a new Beta Build to Play Store
+Submit a new Build to Play Store Alpha track

 ----